 Cincinnati Reds vs. Washington Nationals

-The Cincinnati Reds and the Washington Nationals meet for game two of their series as they face off on Saturday at Great American Ballpark.
-The Reds are -125 favorites over the Nationals with an over/under run total set at 8.
+The Washington Nationals and the Cincinnati Reds meet on Sunday for game three of their series at Washington.
+The Nationals are -130 favorites over the Reds with an over/under run total set at 8.